 What Is an Americano?

-In effect, consider an americano as a diluted espresso.
-As you’ll see below, espresso and hot water are all you need to rustle up a café americano.
+In effect, consider an Americano as a diluted espresso.
+As you’ll see below, espresso and boiling water are all you need to rustle up a café Americano.

 So, how did this drink spring into being, and why should you care?